-Idioms are expressions whose meanings are completely unrelated to the literal sense of the words… and they’re everywhere!
-Knowing expressions and idioms really ups your ‘language game’ 🕹️ and makes you sound like a native.
+Knowing idiomatic phrases in French really ups your ‘language game’ and makes you sound like a native.
 So I thought I’d share some useful and funny ones with you.
-Here goes:

 Of course we’re not actually talking about cockroaches!
 This absurd idiom means “to feel depressed” or “to feel down”.

 And here we’re not talking about potatoes or peaches either!
-These expressions mean to be happy and to have lots of energy.
+These phrases mean to be happy and to have lots of energy.

 This lovely idiom means “to mind your own business”.
 It might sound funny, but people use it in all seriousness!

-This expression means “to faint”.
+This phrase means “to faint”.
 People also use it to express shock or surprise.

-Know the English expression “Holy cow!”?
+Know the English phrase “Holy cow!”?
 Well, this one is similar.
 It expresses shock or exclamation and means “Oh my gosh!”

 What have sheep got to do with it?!
 Well, this bizarre expression actually means “Let’s get back to the subject.”